pymupdf/PyMuPDF/docs/shape.rst

    .. method:: draw_curve(p1, p2, p3)

-      A special case of *drawBezier()*: Draw a cubic Bezier curve from *p1* to *p3*.
+      A special case of *draw_bezier()*: Draw a cubic Bezier curve from *p1* to *p3*.
 On each of the two lines from *p1* to *p2* and from *p2* to *p3* one control point is generated.
 This guaranties that the curve's curvature does not change its sign.
 If these two connecting lines intersect with an angle of 90 degrees, then the resulting curve is a quarter ellipse (or quarter circle, if of same length) circumference.

       All arguments are :data:`point_like`.